-As a result of this adrenaline segregation, you experience increased heart rate and breathing, as well as muscle tension, proving that your body is ready to answer before the danger.
+As a result of this adrenaline secretion, you experience increased heart rate and breathing, as well as muscle tension, making your body is ready to answer before the danger.
 When there is no apparent threat, these changes are often experienced as agitation or anxiety.
-That is why, in the midst of the Covid-19 pandemic, it is normal for our automatic nervous system to be activated.
-And, this causes adrenaline segregation because you feel threatened.
+That is why, in the midst of the COVID-19 pandemic, it is normal for our automatic nervous system to be activated.
+And this causes adrenaline secretion because you feel threatened.

-Your brain normally tries to make sense of the experiences you are experiencing in your daily life.
-However, if you do not take control of this process, and instead of acting, you let your brain reach its own conclusions, and you can develop irrational fears before any kind of crisis.
+Your brain normally tries to make sense what you are experiencing in your daily life.
+However, if you do not take control of this process, and instead of acting, you let your brain reach its own conclusions, you can develop irrational fears before any kind of crisis.

 I will try to illustrate this idea this way: If a baby is startled, let’s say by a loud noise while playing with his favorite toy, what do you think his natural reaction is going to be?
 Crying.
 However, crying, itself, can be stressful for the baby, reinforcing the fear he/she is experiencing.
-Not understanding that fear is just a reaction to the loud noise the toy makes, the baby gets to relate the fear he/she feels to the toy and ends up developing a fear towards the toy that produces the noise.
+Not understanding that fear is just a reaction to the loud noise the toy makes, the baby gets to relate the fear he/she feels to the toy and ends up developing a fear of the toy that produces the noise.

-The same goes for your anxiety in the midst of the Covid-19 crisis.
-You are startled by fear of contracting the coronavirus.
+The same goes for your anxiety in the midst of the COVID-19 crisis.
+You are startled by the fear of contracting the coronavirus.
 Your natural reaction is to experience fear, to be afraid, and to feel anxious in the face of danger.
-But this anxiety and despair you experience, at the same time, reinforces your fear of Covid-19.
-In the end, you end up associating your fear with the pandemic without looking at the triggers that lead you to experience that emotion of anxiety.
+But this anxiety and despair you experience, at the same time, reinforces your fear of COVID-19.
+You end up associating your fear with the pandemic without looking at the triggers that lead you to experience anxiety.